 - Community property.
 Community property includes earnings and everything acquired with the earnings during marriage.
 All debts incurred during the marriage, unless the creditor was specifically looking to the separate property of one spouse for payment, are community property debts

-- All assets and income, whether brought into the marriage and acquired during the marriage, with a few exceptions specified by law, become the couple’s joint property.
+- Whether brought into the marriage and acquired during the marriage, all assets and income, with a few exceptions specified by law, become the couple’s joint property.
 If the marriage is dissolved, all joint property is divided equally between the spouses

 - Separate property of one spouse.
 Includes gifts and inheritances given just to that spouse, personal injury awards received by that spouse, and the proceeds of a pension that vested before marriage.
 Property purchased with the separate funds of a spouse remains that spouse’s separate property